12 Best Automated Phishing Simulation Tools [2026 Guide]

 Best For: Integrated email security and simulation.

 Ironscales combines protection and training in a single platform.
-It uses AI to detect anomalies in the inbox and uses that same intelligence to craft simulations.
+It uses AI to detect inbox anomalies and applies that same intelligence to craft simulations.

 Why it works: